CERVICAL CANCER SCREENING

 Women 21 - 29 years

-• Screen every 3 years with cytology
+• Screen every 3 years with cervical cytology alone

 • HPV testing should not be done on normal cytology